F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ```

 CIS uses cache to store extendedRouteSpec information.
 Even if configmap is deleted, the information loaded initially is thus used for route processing.
-### Can i create multiple extended configmap ?
+### Can I create multiple global extended configmap ?
 CIS only uses configmap provided through --route-spec-configmap argument.
-### Do i need to modify existing routes for extended configMap support?
+### Do I need to modify existing routes for extended configMap support?
 No.
 ### What are the supported routes?
-Currently, edge routes are supported
+edge re-encrypt & passthrough routes are supported
+### What are the supported insecureEdgeTerminations?
+allow, redirect & none termination supported with edge routes, while re-encrypt routes supports redirect & none terminations.
-### Do we support bigIP referenced SSL Profiles and health monitor on routes?
+### Do we support bigIP referenced SSL Profiles annotations on routes?
-Currently, SSL profiles is not supported, will be added in future release through extended ConfigMap.
+You can define SSL profiles in extended configMap.
 ### Can we configure health monitors using annotations?
-No. With NextGenRoute controller, health monitors need to be configured through extended configMap.
+Currently, you can define the health monitors in extended configMap, we will support the health monitor as annotation in upcoming release.
 ### Which fields are optional in the extended configMap?
 iRules and healthMonitors are optional values.
 ### Any changes in RBAC?